palashsarkar18/treatment-program/README.md

 ## Conclusion
 This project demonstrates the use of SSE in a full-stack JavaScript application to enable real-time data updates in a web application.
 Adjust configurations and troubleshoot with the provided guidelines to ensure robust operation.

+## Additional text

+Why TypeScript 4.9.5?
+The project uses react-scripts@5.0.1, which has specific peer dependency requirements for TypeScript.
+Using TypeScript version 4.9.5 ensures that there are no compatibility issues with the build and tooling provided by react-scripts.
+Higher versions of TypeScript have led to conflicts during project setup and build processes, as identified during initial development attempts.